 Figure 1 shows the food web of the southern and central Yukon boreal forest region.
 If we wish to monitor ecological integrity, we need to measure key components in each of the levels of this food web.
-However, we cannot monitor everything, and we have concentrated our efforts on 7 significant indicators.
+However, we cannot monitor everything, and we have concentrated our efforts on 6 significant indicators.
 We believe that these indicators constitute a start for obtaining early warning of ecosystem change, evaluating forest management practices and advancing our understanding of the dynamics of boreal ecosystems.
-The 7 indicators that are being monitored are listed below, and suggestions for additional indicators are given at the end of this report.
+The 6 indicators that are being monitored are listed below, and a suggestion to add soapberry monitoring is given at the end of this report.
 The species that are being monitored are indicated by shading in Figure 1.